Judge orders Ripple to hand over 1 million Slack messages to the SEC By Cointelegraph - Up News Info

-U.S. Magistrate Judge Sarah Netburn has ordered to produce one million missing Slack messages between employees which the Securities and Exchange Commission (SEC) has sought to access.
+United States Magistrate Judge Sarah Netburn has ordered to produce 1 million missing Slack messages among employees that the Securities and Exchange Commission has sought to access.

 Continue Reading on Coin Telegraph